eromero-vlc/chroma-scripts-cori/README.md

 1. Modify `ensembles.sh`, which centralizes most of the options

+2. If using globus, check credentials with `globus_chech.sh`

-2. Run `create.sh` to create jobs
+3. Run `create.sh` to create jobs

-3. Run `launch.sh` to submit jobs that haven't been submitted yet or failed
+4. Run `launch.sh` to submit jobs that haven't been submitted yet or failed

-4. Run `check.sh` to start globus transfers to jlab from successful jobs and mark failed jobs to relaunch
+5. Run `check.sh` to start globus transfers to jlab from successful jobs and mark failed jobs to relaunch